 Description of the 4 days private Classical tour in Greece

-Day 1: Corinth canal, Epidaurus, Nafplion, Mycenae, Olympia
+Day 1: Corinth Canal, Epidaurus, Nafplion, Mycenae, Olympia

 The Classical Greece tour starts early in the morning in Athens or the Port of Piraeus.
-The driver will drive you from the scenic coastal road of Athens towards Corinth so that you can admire the lovely views to the sea where the Aegean and Ionian Seas meet.
+The driver will drive you from the scenic coastal road of Athens towards Corinth so that you can admire the lovely views of the sea where the Aegean and Ionian Seas meet.

-The theater of Epidaurus is located amidst a lush greenery and is the focal point of the cultural events during summer, with theatrical plays and music concerts.
+The theater of Epidaurus is located amidst lush greenery and is the focal point of the cultural events during summer, with theatrical plays and music concerts.

-The private tour will travel you later on towards the picturesque town of Nafplion that used to be the first capital Greece.
-There, you will enjoy your lunch and have time to wander around its cobblestone paths that will bring you to small shops or to the spectacular promenade by the sea, that offers you a view to the fortress of Mpourtzi and the nearby towns of Argolis.
+The private tour will travel you later on towards the picturesque town of Nafplion that used to be the first capital of Greece.
+There, you will enjoy your lunch and have time to wander around its cobblestone paths that will bring you to small shops or to the spectacular promenade by the sea, that offers you a view of the fortress of Mpourtzi and the nearby towns of Argolis.

 In the afternoon you will head towards Olympia where you have a free evening and overnight.